6 Signs You Should Find a New Primary Care Doctor

 Maybe you don’t have a primary care doctor.
 You wouldn’t be alone.
 It’s estimated that about 25% of the country doesn’t have a PCP.

-Maybe you have someone you would still call your PCP, but you haven’t seen them in years.
+Maybe you have someone you would still call your PCP, but you haven’t seen in years.
 The experience you get at the practice isn’t great.
 Or maybe you aren’t getting the care you want.
 It’s just not a priority for you.

 It might be a hassle to get an appointment.
 And every time you are actually sick, the schedule is booked for days.
 It’s easier to go to an urgent care clinic than to wait a couple of days to get in with your actual primary care doctor.